-Few environment logos are more endearing or recognizable than Chi-Chi the panda.
+Few nature logos are more endearing or recognizable than Chi-Chi the panda.
 The burly, black-and-white bear cuts a striking silhouette that sends a compelling message without words.

 Globally, pandas have a reputation for being majestic, adorable creatures, making them a safe mascot to rally behind.
 The WWF founders had practical concerns in mind when they chose this world-renowned design.